kumarrishav14/expense-tracker/planning/frontend/dashboard_tab_arch.md

 ## 7. Error Handling

--   If the `Dashboard Processor` fails, the UI should display a user-friendly error message (e.g., "Could not load dashboard data.
+-   If the main `Dashboard Processor` fails, the UI should display a user-friendly error message (e.g., "Could not load dashboard data.
 Please try again later.").
--   If the AI Backend call specifically fails, the `Dashboard Processor` should gracefully handle it by returning the rest of the dashboard data with an empty `insights` section.
-The UI should then render the dashboard without the AI component, ensuring the user can still see their core financial data.
+-   If the cached AI insight generation function fails, it should return an error object.
+The UI will check for this and display a specific error message for the AI section (e.g., "Could not generate AI insight at this time.") without crashing the rest of the dashboard.